 - 1. The identity of the person performing the identity verification; - 2.
 A signed declaration by that person on the application is that he or she verified the identity of the applicant; - 3.
-The applicant is required to present one photo ID and also a document as proof of residential address. - 4.
-Unique identifying numbers from the Identifier (ID) of the verifier and an ID of the applicant; - 5.
-The date and time of the verification; and - 6.
+The applicant is required to present one photo ID and also document as a proof of residential address. - 4.
+Unique identifying numbers from the Identifier (ID) of the verifier and the ID of the applicant.

+- 5. The date and time of the verification; and - 6.
 A declaration of identity signed by the applicant using a handwritten signature or equivalent per Indian Laws. - 7.
-Identity is established by in-person proofing before CA or an equivalent mechanism like online Video Verification.
+Identity is established by in-person proofing before CA or equivalent mechanisms like Aadhaar authentication or online Video Verification.
 To confirm identities; the information provided by whom is verified to ensure legitimacy.

-3.2.3.1 Authentication of Component Identities
+3.2.3.1.
+Authentication of Component Identities